I2Djs/pdf-frame/packages/pdf-frame-vue/README.md

 ## Introduction

 A vue.js pdf-frame component for rendering PDF/Canvas graphics on web.
-It supports an intuitive HTML-based syntax and semantics to define graphics, making it simple and easy for users to create and manage 2D graphical content.
-It is implemented on I2djs framework.
+It supports an intuitive HTML-based syntax and semantics to define graphics, making it simple and easy for users to create and manage graphical content.
+It is implemented on I2djs frameworks.

 ## Features

 * Declarative HTML syntax for defining graphical content.
-* Renders PDF, Canvas output
+* Renders PDF and Canvas outputs.
-* Adoption of SVG tag syntax for creating geometrical shapes.
+* Dynamic content creation leveraging vuejs capabilities - template engine and reactivity.
-* Easy creation of multi-page PDF documents.
+* Provides abstract elements to define multi-page PDF documents.

 ## Tutorial
   Docs: [PDF-frame-vue](https://github.com/I2Djs/pdf-frame/wiki/pdf%E2%80%90frame%E2%80%90vue)